 Hugo is the Managing Director and has been driving the business forward since the beginning!
-Hugo focuses on developing the life skills courses, special educational needs (SEN) camps and our residential courses for international students.
+Hugo focuses on our life skills courses both non-residentially in London and residentially for international students.

 He is a super keen sportsman – and plays any sport that involves a ball to unwind, particularly cricket, rugby, hockey and golf.
 He also enjoys caring for his beloved window boxes!
-Before founding Role Models, Hugo worked at Ernst & Young as a Management Consultant in the healthcare sector, which he thoroughly enjoyed.
+Before founding Role Models, Hugo worked as a Management Consultant in the healthcare sector, which he thoroughly enjoyed.

 Hugo’s Role Model is Jane Austen; a lady who managed to make ‘olden day’ everyday life come alive.